htdebeer/pandocomatic/index.md

     ```

     Note.
 If both templates have overlapping or contradictory
-    configuration, this extension can be different from:
+    configuration, the above extension can be different from the one
+    below:

     ``` {.yaml}
     extends: ['overview', 'webpage']